Evesham: Culture

 The Regal Cinema reopened in December 2009.
 Its Grade II listed building was designed in 1932 by architect Hurley Robinson. who was responsible for several public buildings in classical and Art Deco styles, including 55 other cinemas.
 The Regal is the most important surviving example.
 In 2009 the cinema signed a contract to show all Universal Studios films.
 It also serves as a community arts centre, offering a programme of music and stand-up comedy.

 The other public Art Deco building in the town is the former Plough, which replaced an 18th century public house on the Market Place in 1936.
 Since then it became a bar and grill under a variety of different names and has been recently refurbished.

-Medieval Evesham, and the Earl of Evesham, inspired a novel Winning His Spurs by historical fiction author G. A. Henty.
-A more recent novel by M.C.
-Beaton entitled Agatha Raisin and the Wizard of Evesham, takes place largely in Evesham, and two of the main characters visit the local sights, with descriptions.
+Medieval Evesham, and the Earl of Evesham, inspired a novel Winning His Spurs by the historical fiction author G. A. Henty.
+A more recent novel by M. C. Beaton entitled Agatha Raisin and the Wizard of Evesham, takes place largely in Evesham, and two of the main characters visit the local sights, with descriptions.
 Local folklore is provided for by the Legend of Evesham surrounding the life of Eof, an 8th-century swineherd credited with the founding of the town, and St Egwin the Bishop of Worcester who founded the abbey and who whose feet had been fettered and the key thrown in the River Avon.
 According to the legend, the key turned up in Rome inside a fish.
 On returning to Evesham, Egwin declared that a monastery be built on the spot where the key had been cast in the river.
-A major landmark is the statue of Eof by the sculptor John McKenna that was funded by the townsfolk and unveiled in the market place in June 2008.
+A major landmark is the statue of Eof by the Scottish sculptor John McKenna that was funded by the townsfolk and unveiled in the market place in June 2008.

 Paintings

 The Almonry Museum has an 1825 oil painting by William Robert Earl (1806–1880) which shows a distant view of the town as seen from Greenhill, site of the battle of Evesham.
 More local views by George Willis-Pryce are on show in the town hall.
 Dating from the 1890s, they include the gateway to Market Square, the entrance to the town across Workman's Bridge, and the former Hampton Ferry across the Avon.
 Elsewhere there is an Avon-side painting by Edward Stott in the style of Bastien-Lepage.
-This is titled “Feeding the Ducks” and dates from 1884, when Stott shared a cottage in North Littleton with fellow painters Walter Osborne and Nathaniel Hill.
+This is titled "Feeding the Ducks" and dates from 1884, when Stott shared a cottage in North Littleton with fellow painters Walter Osborne and Nathaniel Hill.